ParaCoToUl/noarr-pipelines/docs/hardware-manager.md

 auto& manager = noarr::pipelines::HardwareManager::default_manager();
 ```

-The two main function of the manager are:
+The two main functions of the manager are:

 - `.allocate_buffer(device_index, bytes)`: Synchronously allocates a new `Buffer` instance and returns it.
 - `.transfer_data(from, to, bytes, callback)`: Asynchronously transfers data from one buffer to another and calls the callback on completion.